swbioinf/scrnaseq_howto_ga_workflows/pages/scrnaseq_wf_guide.md

 This means that the overall process is the same, but the steps are launched manually.
 This is also useful when something goes wrong.

-1. Upload the raw data for one sample.
+**Step 1.** Upload the raw data for one sample.

-2. There are 3 options for this first step, but after that the process is the same.
+**Step 2.** There are 3 options for this first step, but after that the process is the same.

-    **Option 1: Cell Ranger**
+    *Option 1: Cell Ranger*

     TBA.

-    **Option 2: StarSOLO** If you have fastq files and want to use starSOLO.
+    *Option 2: StarSOLO* If you have fastq files and want to use starSOLO.

     Run the 'scrnaseq: Count and Load with starSOLO workflow.'
 The options are a subset of those listed for the single-sample workflow, with the same inputs.

     {% include image.html file="/screen_counts_and_load_starsolo_launch.png" alt="Load counts matrix launch" max-width="800px" %}

-    **Option 3: Counts matrix** If you already have a counts matrix then run The ‘scRNAseq: Load counts matrix’ workflow – this will prompt you for a sample name that will be used throughout.
+    *Option 3: Counts matrix* If you already have a counts matrix then run The ‘scRNAseq: Load counts matrix’ workflow – this will prompt you for a sample name that will be used throughout.

     ![Load counts matrix launch](./images/screen_load_counts_matrix_launch.png)